hapara-fail/nx53/CONTRIBUTING.md

 ## ðŸ“œ License

-By contributing to nx53, you agree that your contributions will be licensed under the same **MIT License** that covers the project.
-Details can be found at [LICENSE](LICENSE).
+By contributing to hapara.fail, you agree that your contributions will be licensed under the same **GNU General Public License v3.0 (GPLv3)** that covers the project.
+Details can be found at [www.hapara.fail/license](https://www.hapara.fail/license).